Amourspirit/python-sphinx-cli-help/README.md

 The file is found in the `sphinx_cli_help` folder.

 There are many configuration options available in the `config.json` file.
+See the [config.json](wiki/config.json) in the Wiki for more information.

 To get started just change the `url_prefix` to the URL of your Sphinx project. and the `name` to the name of your project.
 Keep then name short and simple as it is used in the command line search options.